Cleveland Police

+Cleveland Police is a territorial police force in England responsible for the policing the boroughs of Middlesbrough and Redcar and Cleveland in North Yorkshire and Hartlepool and Stockton-on-Tees in County Durham within North East England.
+The force is overseen by the Cleveland Police and Crime Commissioner.
+Since 2022, the chief constable has been Mark Webster.

+The force covers an area of 231 sqmi with a recorded population of 569,000 in 2011.
 Geographically, the force has the second smallest police area of the 43 territorial police forces of England and Wales, after the City of London Police.
-The force is responsible for policing a predominantly urban, densely populated area, closely resembling metropolitan authorities in socio-economic characteristics and policing needs.
+The force is responsible for policing a predominantly urban area with higher levels of deprivation than average in the United Kingdom.

-Since 2010 Cleveland Police and neighbouring Durham Constabulary have shared road policing and firearms teams through a joint Specialist Operations Unit.
-These officers are based at Cleveland's base at Wynyard Park Business Park and Durham's station in Spennymoor.
-Durham and Cleveland Police have shared a Tactical Training Centre in Urlay Nook, near Teesside International Airport (formerly Durham Tees Valley Airport), since 2001.

-The Cleveland Police area is a major production centre for the chemical industry, which results in the large-scale transport by road, rail and sea of hazardous substances.
-The chemical industry remains a key economic factor and presents the force, other emergency services and partners with a significant major incident risk.
+In terms of officer numbers, Cleveland Police is the 12th smallest of the 48 police forces of the United Kingdom.
+As of September 2017, the force had 1,274 police officers, 278 police staff, 124 police community support officers and 64 special constables.

+In the 2019 annual assessment by His Majesty's Inspectorate of Constabulary, Cleveland Police was rated 'inadequate' overall and rated 'inadequate' in all review areas, concluding that "crime prevention isn't a priority for the force and this is a cause of concern".

 History

 The force was established as Cleveland Constabulary on 1 April 1974, covering the newly created county of Cleveland (which was abolished on 1 April 1996, being replaced with the four unitary authorities).
 It was renamed Cleveland Police, from Cleveland Constabulary.

-It is a successor to the Teesside Constabulary, and also the York and North East Yorkshire Police, which existed before 1974, and also took over part of Durham Constabulary.
+It is a successor to the Teesside Constabulary, and also part of the York and North East Yorkshire Police and part of Durham Constabulary.
 The police area is the second smallest geographically, after the area covered by the City of London Police.

-Under proposals made by the Home Secretary on 6 February 2006, a proposal for a merger with Northumbria Police and Durham Constabulary to form a single strategic police force for the North East England was suggested but there was no support for this.
-Cleveland Police favoured merging with the southern area of Durham Constabulary.
-In July 2006, the plans to merge the three forces were scrapped.
+Under proposals made by the Home Secretary on 6 February 2006, a proposal for a merger with Northumbria Police and Durham Constabulary to form a single strategic police force for the North East England was suggested.
+Cleveland Police proposed instead merging with the southern area of Durham Constabulary.
+In July 2006, the plans to merge the three forces were abandoned.